 The truth is that the results of full knee replacement are not as good as advertised, with 50% of people having pain after 10 years.
 What also has changed is that today, with robotic surgery, partial knee replacements are much more accurate—and most are performed as outpatient procedures.
 So knowing the surgeon’s bias in advance will determine which procedure you are offered.

 Recent interest in biologic stimulation of joint healing has led to a plethora of new joint injections.
-These include growth factors called PRP, stem cells from fat, bone and amniotic fluids, and lubricating injections (usually using hyaluronic acid and protein injections of albumin).
+These include growth factors called PRP, stem cells from fat and bone, and lubricating injections (usually using hyaluronic acid and protein injections of albumin).
 The data and outcomes of these injections are variable.
 In our estimation, 30% of the world seems to have a super response to some of these injections, 30% have a mixed response, and 30% do not respond.
+Our recent work demonstrated that the successful response rate of an anabolic injection can be increased to 80% when HA is combined with growth factors.
 If you are a responder, the benefits of pain relief and improved function are dramatic.
 Surgeons without this bias may offer cortisone—which shuts down inflammation but does not stimulate healing—or just progress to a surgical solution.

 Rehabilitation techniques have improved significantly over the years.
 All of the patients in our clinic work with our rehab team in addition to the medical and surgical team to either optimize their recovery or avoid surgery completely.
 The team works with them not just to the recovery stage but beyond, to achieve a “fitter, faster, stronger” goal.
 If a surgeon does not have a rehab team or the experience working closely with physical therapists, the option of avoiding surgery may not be offered as frequently—and physical therapy might not even be prescribed at any point in the care.